nautobot/go-nautobot/docs/RIR.md

 ### NewRIR

-`func NewRIR(id string, objectType string, display string, url string, naturalSlug string, assignedPrefixCount int32, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *RIR`
+`func NewRIR(id string, objectType string, display string, url string, naturalSlug string, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *RIR`

 NewRIR instantiates a new RIR object
 This constructor will assign default values to properties that have it defined,